DaiHanpeng/Aptio_Dashboard/02_source_code/01_data_extrator/02_dms/readme.txt

 TO RUN THE SCRIPT:
-- change the "SCRIPT PARAMETERS" section inside the py file according to needs.
+- change the parameters inside "dashconf.ini" file according to needs.
-- keep the file "Aptio_Dashboard/03_database/aptio_dashboard.sql" as it is right now.
-It is used to create a temporary dashboard database at every run
+- keep the files "aptio_temp_dashboard.sql" and "dashconf.ini" in the same folder of the script.
+- run the script with two arguments: the first is the path and the name of the dms backup file to uplaod, the second is the name of the production database for the specific customer/hospital/lab